If you're like most Americans, you probably have hefty student loan debt that weighs heavily on your mind.

 "If all your other goals are met and you want to pay off your student loans, by all means, pay off those loans," Shapiro says.
 "But I wouldn't prioritize federal student loans over an emergency fund."
 After all, if you hit hard times, you can't exactly call up your student loan provider and ask for some of your money back to cover a pop-up emergency expense.

-This is why Shapiro advises going a step further and building a fully stocked emergency fund before speeding up loan repayment.
-For those with federal loans, he suggests aiming to have six months' worth of take-home pay before putting extra toward your monthly payments.
-If you have private loans, your strategy may require closer examination, but Shapiro says, in many cases, the emergency fund still wins.
+For those with federal loans, Shapiro suggests having six months' worth of expenses saved before putting extra toward your monthly payments.
+If you have private loans, your strategy may require closer examination, but Shapiro says in many cases the emergency fund still wins.

 "Every now and then we come across a private student loan with a 12% interest rate, and so that can kind of tip the scales," he says.
 "If it's a 5% private student loan, I probably wouldn't throw extra money at it [first]."